Piazza del Colosseo

 Before and after: the area to the west of the Colosseum

-The following cross-section diagrams (based on the reconstructive research of Rossella Rea, Heinz-Jürgen Beste and Lynne C. Lancaster) show how the appearance of the site radically changed after the Colosseum was built.
+The following cross-section diagrams (based on the reconstructive research of Rossella Rea, Heinz-Jürgen Beste and Lynne C. Lancaster2) show how the appearance of the site radically changed after the Colosseum was built.
 It is particularly evident that the vestibule-atrium of the Domus Aurea was substantially reduced to make room for the enormous new construction.

 The site of the vestibule-atrium of Nero’s Domus Aurea